 The power of scrum lies in the ability of the Product Owner to change the direction of the scrum team's production by changing the priority of work items on the backlog.

-Product Owner work together in an effective and efficient manner to identify these specification changes as they happen and re-prioritise the backlog in real time accordingly.
+So if you're having problems giving customer what they want with Waterfall because the specifications keep changing, that isn't going to stop just because the team produces in iterations.
+It will stop when the analysts, project managers, designers and Product Owner work together in an effective and efficient manner to identify these specification changes as they happen and re-prioritise the backlog in real time accordingly.
 If the backlog isn't looked after by the Product Owner then the scrum team can produce wonderful code that does entirely the wrong thing, which is hardly an efficiency improvement.
 To paraphrase a slightly ruder saying, "Rubbish In, Rubbish Out".
 A scrum team that isn't directed to produce the right things will produce the wrong things, and the deliverable to the customer will not be any more appropriate than it was with Waterfall.

 This leaves us with a significant and often overlooked point: it's the quality of the client-company communication and how that is handled by the Product Owner which drives the power to the scrum team.
 And if THAT'S handled well, then quality gets better, deliverables get more appropriate and the scrum team starts to make worthwhile efficiency savings.